playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/index.md

 	const componentsNum = compsQueryList.reduce((prev, comp) => {
 		return prev + comp.numberProp;
 	}, 0);
-	console.log(componentsNum); // This would output the combined number from all of the component'	`numberProp` field.
+	console.log(componentsNum); // This would output the combined number from all of the components' `numberProp` fields.
 This would run any time Angular saw a difference in the values
 });
 ```

 <iframe src="https://stackblitz.com/edit/start-to-source-8-querylist?ctl=1&embed=1&file=src/app/app.component.ts" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

-It might be a good idea to gain familiarity of doing this, as the Angular docs leave the warning when reading through [`QueryList` docs](https://angular.io/api/core/QueryList#changes):
+It might be a good idea to gain familiarity of doing this as the Angular docs give the following warning in the [`QueryList` docs](https://angular.io/api/core/QueryList#changes):

 > NOTE: In the future this class will implement an Observable interface.